 With alternative nicotine products becoming more available on the market, reduced-harm products will be an important part of reaching the Smokefree 2025 target.
-Instead of hiking tobacco excise even higher, the Working Group should recommend that the Government adjust excise on reduced harm products according to their risk.
+Instead of hiking tobacco excise even higher, the Working Group must recommend that the Government reduce excise on reduced harm products according to their risk.

-Alcohol excise should be simplified, but the Working Group should not treat simplification as an opportunity to increase alcohol excise across the board.
+Alcohol excise should be simplified, but the Working Group should not increase alcohol excise across the board.
 While the Working Group suggests excise is progressive, excise is actually higher as a proportion of low-price alcohol, making alcohol excise regressive.

-Sugar taxes should be avoided.
+Sugar taxes should in n way be conidered.
 Taxes on sugar hurt low-income households the most and the evidence shows they are not effective in reducing consumption or combatting obesity.

-I submit that the Working Group should not recommend increases in tobacco excise or alcohol excise and should recommend that the Government avoid implementing a sugar tax unless it can be objectively shown as being effective in combatting obesity.
+I submit that the Working Group should not recommend increases in tobacco excise or alcohol excise and should recommend that the Government should not consider a sugar tax.
 Beyond the points made above, I endorse the broader submission made by the New Zealand Taxpayers' Union in reply to the Working Group's Interim Report.